Iris setosa: Biochemistry

-In 2012, a genetic study was carried out on Iris laevigata and several closely related species, including Iris ensata, Iris setosa, Iris halophila, Iris scariosa, Iris potaninii, Iris tenuifolia, Iris bloudowii, and Iris sanguinea.
-Flavonoids also have been analysed from the flowers and leaves of the Iris japonica, Iris pseudacorus, Iris gracilipes and Iris setosa.
+In 2012, a genetic study was performed on Iris laevigata and several closely related species; these include Iris ensata, Iris setosa, Iris halophila, Iris scariosa, Iris potaninii, Iris tenuifolia, Iris bloudowii, and Iris sanguinea.
+Flavonoids (a class of metabolites) have also been analysed from the flowers and leaves of the Iris japonica, Iris pseudacorus, Iris gracilipes, and Iris setosa.

-Most irises are diploid (having two sets of chromosomes) and this can be used to identify hybrids and classify groupings.
-Most Iris setosa specimens have a chromosome count of 2n=38, which was determined by Simonet in 1934.
-However, specimens from Primorskii Krai in Russia were found to have a chromosome count of 2n=28.
+Most irises are diploid (having two sets of chromosomes), and this characteristic can be used to identify hybrids and classify groupings.
+Most Iris setosa specimens have a chromosome count of 2n=38, which was determined by scientist Marc Simonet in 1934.
+However, specimens from the Primorskii Krai region in Russia were found to have a chromosome count of 2n=28.

 Chromosomal research has found that a progenitor of Iris setosa and a progenitor of Iris virginica were the parents of Iris versicolor.

 Nomenclature and taxonomy

-The name "setosa" is derived from the Latin word seta, meaning "bristle" or "hairy," referring to the true petals ("standards") of the flower, which compared to those of other Iris species are small almost to the point of being absent.
+The name setosa is derived from the Latin word seta, meaning "bristle" or "hairy".
+This refers to the true petals ("standards") of the flower, which—compared to other Iris species—are nearly imperceptible.